Last updated: July 12, 2026

 Real-time updates are critical, so everyone is always working with the most current information.
 Some software also offers role-based permissions, which can help control who can edit, view, or manage different parts of the project.

-The ability to customize timelines according to the project's specific needs is crucial.
-Look for software that allows you to adjust views, add custom fields, and tailor the layout to fit your requirements.
+Every project tracks something the default fields didn't anticipate.
+Look for software that lets you adjust views, add custom fields, and tailor the layout to what your project actually needs.

 Common integrations to look for include those with tools like Slack, Microsoft Teams, Google Drive, and other project management software like Asana or Trello.
 Integrations can save time by automatically syncing data between platforms, reducing the risk of errors and ensuring that all team members have access to the latest information.